- Academic Programs

 - 12 additional elective hours at the 3000 and 4000 levels

-To become a Literature in English major, please contact Dr. Josh Reid, Assistant Chair for Undergraduate Studies.
+To declare Literature in English major or minor, please contact Dr. Josh Reid, Assistant Chair for Undergraduate Studies.

 Dr. Josh Reid, Assistant Chair for Undergraduate Studies for the Department of Literature and Language